PageBot/PageBotNano/PageBotNano-000-Start/README.md

 ## DesignDesign.Space exercises

+DesignDesign.Space exercises in additions to the DrawBot website examples.
+These prepare for the PageBotNano version sequence, starting from scratch for people without Pything/coding experience.

 For a full list of exercises with design process see [DesignDesign.Space/Scales](https://designdesign.space/scales.html)

 The Scales are number coded.
 The specific focus of Scales assignment can be derived from their number range of 100.
 Note, however, that most assignment will have multiple aspects combined: